-Since the requirement of enterprises keeps changing, MongoDB has become an ideal database for companies to match the dynamically transforming data.
+Since the requirements of enterprises keep changing, MongoDB has become an ideal database for companies to match the dynamically transforming data.
 It supports flexible schema and manages workload with horizontal scalability.

 In this article, you will learn about Jupyter Notebook MongoDB Integration and the process of connecting Jupyter to MongoDB via Python and Apache Spark.